 Measuring and managing interest rate risk is especially important in the countries in which domestic financial markets are underdeveloped and the financing needs are covered from external sources under non-concessional terms, whereby exposure to interest rate risk is greater.
-Variation of interest rates on both the domestic and the international markets affects the debt-related costs, especially when fixed interest rate debt should be refinanced or when the interest is re-set for variable interest rate debt.
+Variation of interest rates on both the domestic and the international markets affects the debt-related costs, especially when fixed interest rate debt should be refinanced or when the interest on variable interest rate debt is re-set.
 Hence, close connection between the interest rate risk and the debt re-financing risk is evident.

 ATR (average time to re-fixing) indicator measures the average time to re-fixing.
 Higher value of this indicator shows that larger portion of the debt portfolio will not be subject to significant interest rate re-fixing and such portfolio is a lower-risk portfolio.
-In the period 2021-2025, stable level of interest rate risk up to 5 years is expected.
-These projections point out that average time to re-fixing in the period 2021-2025 is significantly above the set limit on the minimum threshold for 2021, which is 3 years.
+In the period 2023-2027, moderate level of interest rate risk is expected, with ATR indicator of around 4.5 years.
+These projections point out that average time to re-fixing in the period 2023-2027 is significantly above the set limit on the minimum threshold for 2023, which is 3 years.